lynnphayu/scanner/README.md

 - need kafka and mongodb beforehand
 - rename **.env** to **.env.development** and fill out local env variables
-- `pnpm start:dev` and should be good to go
+- change directory to `apps/webservice` and `pnpm start:dev`, the same goes for worker

 ## Test